Equipment and Materials

 The prices vary dramatically.
 Ultimately, if you’re someone just starting out, you should get affordable pencils that you won’t feel guilty about using for quick throwaway drawings.
 The main thing in the early stages is to draw a lot, rather than using the fanciest supplies.

 When you want to get some good quality pencils, the top brands include Mitsubishi (look for the Tombo range, which are hard to find in some countries, but are the top choice), Staedtler (get the blue ones: Mars Lumograph), Caran d’ache Grafwood Graphite Pencils and Faber-castell 9000 Graphite pencil.
+For further reading, check out our article on choosing a pencil for life drawing.

 Willow charcoal is a great life drawing material, and one that we really recommend when you’re starting out.
 It will be a struggle at first, but after that you’ll love the material.